Troubleshooting

 Invalid credentials

-Username and password combination used by CDO to connect to the device is incorrect.
+Username and password combination used by Security Cloud Control to connect to the device is incorrect.

 Troubleshoot Invalid Credentials